klown/personal-data-server/doc/dataModel.md

 Diagrams below are drawn using [Entity Relationship Model](https://en.wikipedia.org/wiki/Entity–relationship_model).
 Arrows are used to express cardinality where a single line indicates "one single", and the crow's foot indicates "one or more".
-For example, a `Prefs Safe` has one or more `GPII Keys`, or in other words, one or more keys can reference the same preferences safe.
+For example, one `Prefs Safe` could have one or more `GPII Keys`, or in other words, one or more keys can reference to the same preferences safe.

 ## Initial Data Model